 External examiner for a number of PgCert Programmes & UKPSF CPD Frameworks;

-I undertake peer review activity for BERJ, TATE, Canadian Journal of HE, Biomed Central Medical Education, Innovation in Education and Teaching International, Advanced in Health Sciences Education, International Journal of Therapy and Rehabilitation, and the National Teaching Fellowship Scheme.
+I undertake peer review activity for BERJ, TATE, Canadian Journal of HE, Biomed Central Medical Education, Innovation in Education and Teaching International, Advances in Health Sciences Education, International Journal of Therapy and Rehabilitation, Physiotherapy and the National Teaching Fellowship Scheme.